 only version of some dependency in your cache happens to be old,

-pub get locks your app to that old version.
+dart pub get locks your app to that old version.

 The next time you are online, you will likely want to

-pub upgrade to upgrade to a later version.
+dart pub upgrade to upgrade to a later version.

-pub get command supports the
+dart pub get command supports the

-command-line argument, as discussed above.
+command-line argument, as mentioned above.